Color Tools¶

 To the top right, the widget displays a histogram that is dynamically updated when changing the parameters.
 This histogram is very instructive as it shows that even in well exposed photos, most of the pixels have very small luminosity.
 With a button you can select to show either one of the 3 colors (or the sum of it which is called luminosity).

-The contrast of your output depends on Shadows, Saturation, and Gamma parameters.
+The contrast of your output depends on the Shadows, Saturation, and Gamma parameters.
 The Shadows adjustment lets you enhance or diminish the shadow details in your photo.

 Increasing the contrast of your photograph can have the side effect of reducing the apparent Saturation of the photo.
 Use a value larger than 1 to increase the saturation and a value of less than 1 to desaturate the photo.
 A value of 0 will give you a black and white photo.
 Don't be shy to bump up the saturation of your photos a little.
-The general rule is that for higher Contrast (lower Gamma) you need to apply more Saturation.
+The general rule is that for higher contrast (lower Gamma) you need to apply more Saturation.

 In addition you can set the White Balance using the preset list.
 These are the white color balance temperature presets available: